OctopusDeploy/blog/blog/2022-11/best-practices-for-cicd/index.md

 Continuous Integration and Delivery (CI/CD) take software development from code to a live product.
 CI/CD forms part of DevOps processes, with many commonly agreed-upon best practices you can follow to improve your deployment pipeline.

-If you work in DevOps, you've probably used a build server like Jenkins, and a deployment tool like Octopus Deploy to complete your deployment process.
+If you work in DevOps, you've probably used a build server like Jenkins and a deployment tool like Octopus Deploy to complete your deployment process.
 Octopus supports the Continuous Delivery side of CI/CD, providing a best-in-class product that makes complex deployments easier.

 At Octopus, we believe in the power of 8.
 An octopus has 8 limbs, so here are 8 best practices to help your deployment journey.